-- 1. The Council has not previously been invited to decide whether or not to accept a particular payment arrangement for the Revenue Support Grant, such matters normally being determined by Central Government.
-Nor has any guidance been provided as to how that decision should be reached.
 The Local Government Finance Act 1992 and the Council's Constitution set out the parameters of the decision making process in respect of the Council's budget.
-It is considered that this decision falls within the Council's budget and policy framework, in that it affects future years finance and forms part of the Medium Term Budget Strategy, and accordingly is a matter to be decided by Full Council.
-However, since this situation is unprecedented the decision of Full Council may be reported to the Executive for endorsement. - 2.
+It is considered that this decision falls within the Council's budget and policy framework, in that it affects future years finance and forms part of the Medium Term Budget Strategy.
+The Council has not previously been invited to decide whether or not to accept a particular payment arrangement for the Revenue Support Grant, such matters normally being determined by Central Government.
+Nor has any guidance been provided as to how that decision should be reached. ..
+Since this situation is unprecedented and in the normal course of events the Council's budget arrangements are addressed by the Executive, this matter is also put to the Executive for consideration.

 In reaching decisions on these matters, Members are bound by the general principles of administrative law.
 All relevant considerations must be taken into account and irrelevant ones disregarded.
 Any decision made must be one that only a reasonable authority, properly directing itself, could have reached.
 In reaching a decision Members should consider and give appropriate weight to the advice of the S151 Officer.
 The Council may take decisions which are at variance with his advice, providing there are reasonable grounds to do so.